-Discussion Question 15: Would such a mindset work for other organizations?
+Discussion Question 13: Would such a mindset work for other organizations?
 Why?
 Why not?
 (Firms in commodity industries-which experience much less uncertainty than technology industries have less need for such "intuition" since these industries face much less dramatic change in market demand and technologies.
 And, of course, very few firms have the visionary genius of a Steve Jobs!
 Also, you might point out how Ron Johnson (who was fired as CEO of J.C.
-Penney in early April, 2013) relied too much on his intuition and drove the firm into the ground.
-Only time will tell if his replacement (and his predecessor!)
-Myron Ullman will be able to turn things around.
+Penney in early April, 2013) relied too much on his intuition and drove the firm into the ground-and almost into bankruptcy.